How to get help and support after a change in circumstance, how you can benefit, how are intermediate care services provided.

 Access to intermediate care services is through the single point of contact.

 You will require an assessment to see if you are eligible for services.
-Further information can be found on the accessing social care page.
+Further information can be found on the access to social care page.

 Following the assessment period, if it is decided that longer term help is required, this will be arranged by the council, but may be provided by private companies.
 As part of an overall assessment you will also be financially assessed and means tested in line with the council's charging policy.